 When to Seek Medical Help

 For most people, hot flushes are a minor inconvenience and are easily managed.
 However, if you find that your hot flushes are causing you significant problems on a day-to-day basis, speak to your GP.
-Hormone Replacement Therapy (HRT) is sometimes recommended to combat hot flushes; but as a general rule, it tends to be seen as a ‘last resort’, as it can increase the risk of stroke and other associated conditions.
+Hormone Replacement Therapy (HRT) is sometimes recommended to combat hot flushes; but as a general rule, it tends to be seen as a ‘last resort’, as it may increase the risk of stroke and other associated conditions.

 Above all else, remember that the menopause is not a medical condition.
 It is a very natural part of your body’s development.
 Don’t be afraid to talk about your symptoms with friends, family and your GP, in order to identify a coping strategy that works best for you.